 The overall shape of your roof impacts more than the aesthetics of your home.
 The construction, the materials, and the slope of your roof come together to provide you and your family with the first line of defense against the elements.
 So when you notice that your roof needs patching or a full replacement, you want to get it done quickly.
 However, some factors make the process trickier than one thinks at first glance.

-Roof replacement can present a tricky challenge for homeowners.
+Roof replacement can present a challenge for homeowners.
 Finding the right roof replacement contractors in the East Windsor, NJ area can help you streamline the process, but there are still some factors that you need to consider when starting a new roofing project.
 Whether you are building your home from scratch or plan on replacing an existing roof, factoring in the roof’s pitch goes a long way toward defining your project scope.
-But what exactly is roof pitch, and why does it have such an impact on your roof project?
+But what exactly is roof pitch, and why does it have such an impact on your roof?

 What is Roof Pitch?

 Roof pitch refers to the angle at which the roof slopes.
-There isn’t a set standard across the housing industry for roof pitch, but there are multiple factors that need to be considered when you begin any roofing job.
+There isn’t a set standard across the housing industry for roof pitch, but multiple factors need to be considered when you begin any roofing job.
 If you are replacing an existing roof, you want to know what the pitch is, and you need to know how to figure out that ratio.
 To determine your roof’s pitch, you need the roof’s vertical “rise” over the horizontal “run.”
 That ratio will give you the pitch of the roof.

 Are you in need of repairs for a leaky roof in Toms River, NJ?
 If you are, call Elegant Exteriors, LLC for a free estimate today at (908)-356-6372!